What’s Wrong With a ‘Quickie Divorce’?

 As a family lawyer, here are some reasons why I would never let anyone I know do an online Quickie-Divorce.

-• A service offering a small fee (I’ve seen these from £39 to about £300) to do your divorce for you is going to do nothing more than get you to give them the information to fill in the same form you can fill in yourself online through the government website.
+3. A service offering a small fee (I’ve seen these from £39 to about £300) to do your divorce for you is going to do nothing more than get you to give them the information to fill in the same form you can fill in yourself online through the government website.
 They also haven’t told you upfront that the court fee of £593 has to be paid.

-• If anything is more complex, you want to discuss timing or anything goes wrong in the process, you can’t speak to anyone about it.
+4. If anything is more complex, you want to discuss timing or anything goes wrong in the process, you can’t speak to anyone about it.

-• If it all runs smoothly, and you get your final order in the divorce in the minimum possible time of 6 months, then you’ve still wasted your money because they haven’t added anything to the service you could have done yourself and they were never able to help you if anything went wrong or got delayed.
+5. If it all runs smoothly, and you get your final order in the divorce in the minimum possible time of 6 months, then you’ve still wasted your money because they haven’t added anything to the service you could have done yourself and they were never able to help you if anything went wrong or got delayed.

-In every single case I’ve ever worked in that starts with my client telling me that the finances are “all agreed, completely simple, no advice needed” there has inevitably always been some issue they’ve not considered and need advice on.
+In every single case I’ve ever worked in that starts with my client telling me that the finances are “all agreed, completely simple, no advice needed,” there has inevitably always been some issue they’ve not considered and need advice on.
 In practical terms this means something I can save them money on by advising them about something they weren’t aware of.

 The most expensive things people miss out on are:

 1. Pension claims.
-They didn’t know that a pension in someone else’s name from someone else’s work can be shared.
+They didn’t know that a pension in someone else’s name from someone else’s work could be shared.
 Even if they did know, they didn’t get advice and decided to do some rough maths on how the pension could be split, and one or other or both of them ended up with pensions worth a lot less than could have been achieved.

 2. Tax planning.
-Tax is complex, and its not surprising how often people don’t know when it applies to them, their business, their assets or their marriage.
-They didn’t know that CGT might be payable, or that the rules on CGT liabilities on separation change every so often, so can’t make the most of tax planning, or they don’t realise that tax not payable immediately might roll over and be payable on a sale of the house in the future, and they get stuck with it.
+Tax is complex, and it’s not surprising how often people don’t know when it applies to them, their business, their assets or their marriage.
+They didn’t know that CGT might be payable or that the rules on CGT liabilities on separation change every so often, so they can’t make the most of tax planning, or they don’t realise that tax not payable immediately might roll over and be payable on a sale of the house in the future, and they get stuck with it.
 Tax on foreign assets can also be a tricky area, and accepting a holiday home abroad as part of a settlement might not be at all as valuable as it sounds on paper once you have gone through the transfer process.
-Tax arising on sale of a shareholding or business can impact across several tax years.
+Tax arising on the sale of a shareholding or business can impact across several tax years.

 4. Maintenance claims.
 Often it’s not obvious how and when maintenance should be paid or how long for, or how payments for support for things like school fees can be protected and enforced.
-Assumptions about maintenance are frequently strongly held, but very different to what the law says.
+Assumptions about maintenance are frequently strongly held but very different to what the law says.
 Whether paying or receiving, the issue is often a heated one, and settlements are sometimes made by compromise just to end the dispute, costing one party or the other a huge amount of money if the maintenance aware is wrong.

-When you’re looking to get advice from a solicitor, speak to them first before you commit to anything, make sure you feel comfortable with them and that you can work together.
-They will be aware that you are at the start of what will, at absolute best, be a rocky journey at times, and with that in mind, they are already doing their best to make it a ‘Quickie’ for you.
-Where they can’t, they will be there to advise you, let you know why, what’s going on and what you need to do next.
+When you’re looking for advice from a divorce solicitor, speak to them first before you commit to anything and make sure you feel comfortable with them so that you can work together well.
+They will be aware that you are at the start of what will, at absolute best, be a rocky journey at time, and with that in mind, they will do their best to make it a ‘quickie’ for you.

 If you have any queries about divorce, please contact our Family Team on 0345 646 0406 or fill in our online enquiry form and a member of our Team will be in touch.